zzjiaxiang/eslint-config/packages/README.md

 # @zzjiaxiang/eslint-config

 - Only support vue3.
-- Support JavaScript and TypeScript also json and markdown.
+- Support JavaScript and TypeScript also markdown.
 - ESLint analyzes code to find problems.
 - Prettier auto fix for formatting.